Business.gov.nl

 13th month or year-end bonus for your staff

-For your employee, a 13th month or year-end bonus is an attractive employment condition.
-With this bonus, you can distinguish yourself from other employers.
+A 13th month or year-end bonus is an attractive employment condition for your employee.
+The extra payment is not mandatory, but it can persuade employees to come and work for you.
 Read about calculating the 13th month or year-end bonus and the differences between the two.

 What is a 13th month or year-end bonus?